basvdberg/IncrementalJoin/README.md

 ## Sliding join window

-The sliding join window defines how we filter B when incrementally joining A with B. The sliding join window is defined with repect to dataset A. This example shows that we need to look back at most 2 days and wait 11 days in order to always find a match in B.
+The sliding join window defines how we filter B when incrementally joining A with B. The sliding join window is defined with respect to dataset A. This example shows that we need to look back at most 2 days and wait 11 days in order to always find a match in B.

-`sliding_join_window(df_a) = df_a.RecDate - look_back_time till df_a.RecDate + max_waiting_time`
+`sliding_join_window(df_a) = df_a.RecDate - look_back_time until df_a.RecDate + max_waiting_time`

 We define the sliding join window on df_a and then apply it on df_b (df_b.RecDate must be contained in the sliding_join_window(df_a)).
 Note that this window is a sliding window with respect to the RecDate of A.

 ### Look back time
-How much time should we include in our filter to look back in arrival time of B ?
-Setting look back too high has negative impact on performance.
+How much time should we include in our filter to look back in arrival time of B?
+Setting look back too high has a negative impact on performance.
 Setting it too low will result in mismatches in the join.

 ### Maximum waiting time
 How much time should we wait for the arrival of B. Setting the maximum waiting time too high results in high latencies in the delivery of the data to the consumer.
 Setting it too low will result in mismatches in the join.